adam-gatherer/terraform-load-balancer/howto/README.md

 ### 3 - NAT Gateway & Route Tables

-I've split this part into two files, `gateways-private.tf` and `gateways-public.tf`.
+I've split this part into two files, `gateways-public.tf` and `gateways-private.tf`.
 Let's start with setting up the public gateway.
 This will allow the load balancer to communicate on the public internet so users can access the services and resources behind it.

 #### 3.1 - Public Gateway

-First define the Internet Gateway and place it in the VPC we created in the previous step:
+Create `gateways-public.tf`, define the Internet Gateway, and place it in the VPC we created in the previous step:

 ```hcl
 resource "aws_internet_gateway" "<gw1-name-here>" {